| As the second witness was leaving,

 His face seemed to glow in the candlelight.

-Legolas waited for the hall to quieten then made his difficult
+Legolas waited for the noise to subside, then made his difficult

 of you will already have heard that the Mistress of the Ceremony